15th Ludhiana Sikhs: Victoria Cross

 Lieutenant John Smyth 15th Ludhiana Sikhs, was awarded the Victoria Cross, the United Kingdom's highest award for bravery in combat.
-The citation for this award, published in the London Gazette read:
+The citation for this award, published in The London Gazette read:

 For most conspicuous bravery near Richebourg L'Avoue on 18th May, 1915.
 With a bombing party of 10 men, who voluntarily undertook this duty, he conveyed a supply of 96 bombs to within 20 yards of the enemy's position over exceptionally dangerous ground, after the attempts of two other parties had failed.
 Lieutenant Smyth succeeded in taking the bombs to the desired position with the aid of two of his men (the other eight having been killed or wounded), and to effect his purpose he had to swim a stream, being exposed the whole time to howitzer, shrapnel, machine-gun and rifle fire.

 The 15th Ludhiana Sikhs and the Senussi

-In 1914, during the World War I the 15th Ludhiana Sikhs operated as part of the 8th (Jullundur) Brigade, 3rd Lahore Division on the Western Front in France, but was moved to Egypt in the late 1915 to fight against the Senussi, a tribal sect of Muslims led by Sayed Ahmed, also known as the Senussi.
-The devout Muslims were trained in battle and assisted by several Turkish military officers.
-The support received from the influential Turkish leader Nuri Killigil has brought the Senussi a considerable advantage while fighting off the Italian occupiers of Libya.
-When the German submarines started aiding Turkey and the Senussi by bringing weapons to Libya and attacking the coast of Egypt, Nuri Bey, half-brother of Enver Pasha, the Turkish War Minister at the moment, persuaded Sayed Ahmed to fight against Britain and join forces with Turkey to invade Egypt in the Turkish Holy War.
+In 1914, during the World War I the 15th Ludhiana Sikhs operated as part of the 8th (Jullundur) Brigade, 3rd Lahore Division on the Western Front in France, but were moved to Egypt in the late 1915 to fight against the Senussi, a tribal sect of Muslims led by Sayed Ahmed, also known as the Senussi.
+The devout Muslims were trained in battle and assisted by several Ottoman military officers.
+The support received from the influential Ottoman leader Nuri Killigil brought the Senussi a considerable advantage while fighting off the Italian occupiers of Libya.
+When the German submarines started aiding the Ottomans and the Senussi by bringing weapons to Libya and attacking the coast of Egypt, Nuri Bey, half-brother of Enver Pasha, the Ottoman War Minister at the time, persuaded Sayed Ahmed to fight against Britain and join forces with the Ottoman Empire to invade Egypt in the Sinai and Palestine campaign.

-The Senussi were given the first mission in Egypt after a German submarine sank two British ships in November 1915 at the western coast of Egypt.
+The Senussi were given the first mission in Egypt after a German submarine sank two British ships in November 1915 off the western coast of Egypt.
 They were given the task of keeping the survivors of the attacks on Tara and Moorina in captivity.
-Two British outposts were afterwards attacked by the Senussi at Sidi el Barrani and Sollum, determining the British Headquarters located in Cairo to give orders of withdrawal.
-British troops posted west of Matruh withdrew leaving back in their haste the Egyptian Coastguards at Sollum most of whom deserted the British order and joined forces with the Senussi.
+Two British outposts were afterwards attacked by the Senussi at Sidi el Barrani and Sollum, persuading the British Headquarters located in Cairo to give orders of withdrawal.
+British troops posted west of Matruh withdrew, leaving behind in their haste the Egyptian Coastguards at Sollum, most of whom deserted the British and joined forces with the Senussi.